nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 | `*` | restaurant manager | keep track of popular dishes | plan the menu in the way that maximises my revenue |

 ### Non Functional Requirements
+1. You need to have a _mainstream operating system (OS)_ with Java `11` or above installed.
+2. For normal usage without noticeable lag, total data entries stored should be less than 1000.
+3. To be faster than a typical mouse/GUI driven application, you need to have an above average typing speed for regular English text (i.e. not code, not system admin commands).

 ### Glossary
+* **Mainstream OS:** Windows, Linux, Unix, macOS
+* **GUI:** A type of user interface that allows users to interact with applications through graphical icons.

 ### Instructions for Manual Testing